 Defect Diagnosis & RAAC Surveys

 Not all issues with school buildings can be addressed proactively.
 We are on hand to offer advice on building matters that crop up and require reactive action – from compliance advice following legionella / electrical surveys to attending to identify the source of leaks, structural defects and the like.
 We even have a drone to quickly view hard to reach areas without the need for expensive scaffolding/access platforms.

-This falls in line with our aim to establish long-term partnerships with our schools so that we can gain an in-depth understanding of the buildings and site and are able to assist when issues occur without the need to ‘come in cold’ with no knowledge of the site.
+All of the above falls in line with our aim to establish long-term partnerships with our schools so that we can gain an in-depth understanding of the buildings and sites, so we are able to assist when issues occur, without the need to ‘come in cold’ with no knowledge of the site.